aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 You also have these tricks when it comes to permissions.

-- To see the permissions of all the directories and files, you can use `ls -l`.
+- **find file permissions**: To see the permissions of all the directories and files, you can use `ls -l`.
-- You can see all the registered users on your linux system by running `cat /etc/passwd` to see the contents of the `/etc/passwd` file.
+- **list all users**: You can see all the registered users on your linux system by running `cat /etc/passwd` to see the contents of the `/etc/passwd` file.

 #### Adding new users and groups